CORNS & CALLUSES |

 Corns develop due to repeated friction and pressure on the skin, typically from tight, ill-fitting shoes, or foot deformities.
 Common causes include:

-3. Abnormal Foot Mechanics: Conditions like bunions, hammer toes, flat feet, or high arches can cause uneven pressure.
+π΅Foot Abnormalities: Conditions like bunions, hammer toes, or high arches that cause uneven pressure.

 CALLUSES